 When you leave the house in the morning, what do you take with you?
 There was a time when we all travelled light, perhaps popping keys and a wallet or purse into our briefcase or handbag, but not anymore.

 These days we tend to carry all sorts of kit with us – mobile phone, laptop, iPod, maybe even a portable games console.

-Gadget insurance is therefore essential in case of loss, theft or damage.
+It is therefore a good idea to think about insuring your gadgets in case of damage or theft.
 And let's be honest, how many of us have lost a camera while travelling?
 Then there's the case of the mobile down the toilet or the iPod in the washing machine.
-And we hear every day of muggers stealing the latest must-have electronic equipment.

 Does my contents insurance cover gadgets?